-The procedure to enable these registry settings is described in section 4.1.3.

-An alternate method to enable NVFBC is described in section 2.2.1
+- ▶ The procedure to enable these registry settings is described in section 4.1.3. - ▶ An alternate method to enable NVFBC is described in section 2.2.1

-Please note that this is required to be done each time there is an update to the GRID GPU driver installed on the system where NVFBC API is being used.
+This is required each time there is an update to the GRID GPU driver installed on the system where NVFBC API is being used.

-Loading the DLL 2.2.3
+2.2.3 Loading the DLL